AbuTalha3/Morse_Code/README.md

 #  Decode Morse code <a name="about-project"></a>

 **[Morse Code]** It can be used to Create a method to decode/interpret a `Morse code` character and turn it into an Alphabet to comprehend. `Moris Code` is basically an old signal system made with `dash and dots`. `Morse code` can be memorized and sent in a form perceptible to the human senses, e.g. via sound waves or visible light, such that it can be directly interpreted by persons trained in the skill.
-Morse code is usually transmitted by on-off keying of an information-carrying medium such as `electric current`, radio waves, visible light, or sound waves.
+Morse code is usually transmitted by on-off keying of an information-carrying medium such as `electric current`, `radio waves`, visible light, or sound waves.

 ---